-Stephen received his Bachelor's Degree from Bentley University and his M.B.A. from the University of San Francisco.
+Stephen received his Bachelor's Degree from Bentley University and his MBA from the University of San Francisco.
 He is a CPA licensed in the State of Massachusetts and is a member of the AICPA and the Massachusetts Society of Certified Public Accountants.

-Michael is also deeply involved in public policy issues in emerging technologies.
+Michael has also been deeply involved in public policy issues in emerging technologies.
 He has been a member of the President’s Council of Advisors on Science and Technology (PCAST) Nanotechnology Technical Advisory Group and the U.S. and EU Perspectives on the Future of Science and Technology program, and helped the U.S. Department of Energy (DOE) run its Nanomanufacturing for Energy Efficiency Workshop and research roadmap.
 Michael is frequently quoted in the press, and has been cited in publications like The Economist, The Guardian, and Congressional Quarterly on the commercialization of emerging technologies.

 Michael earned his Ph.D. in Chemistry from Columbia University, where he worked at Columbia’s Nanoscale Science and Engineering Center.
 He also holds a B.A. in Chemistry and Philosophy from Rice University.